-- Share with informed consent where appropriate and, where possible, respect the wishes of those who do not consent to share confidential information.
-You may still share information without consent if, in your judgement, there is good reason to do so, such as where safety may be at risk.
+- Share with informed consent where appropriate and, where possible, respect the wishes of those who do not consent to having their information shared.
+You may still share information without consent if, in your judgement, there is lawful basis to do so, such as where safety may be at risk.

 - Consider safety and well-being: Base your information sharing decisions on considerations of the safety and well-being of the individual and others who may be affected by their actions.